hupili/python-for-data-and-media-communication-gitbook/notes-week-12.md

 ![Graph structure degree.png](assets/graph-structure-degree.png)
 `dict(g.degree())` and then `Series`.
 Then Draw a picture.

+From the histogram, we can see that the minority nodes have large number of edges while majority have less edges.
-* Heave tail distribution, which is famous for rich will be richer and poor will be poorer.
+This is a [Heave tail distribution](https://en.wikipedia.org/wiki/Heavy-tailed_distribution), which is famous for rich will be richer and poor will be poorer.

 #### Centrality Measures